fuguanqi/brita/README.md

 # brita - Bounce Rate Prediction on Image & Text Aesthestics
 This project is only for academic use.
 Considerations of commercial use is discouraged.
+The caffe model file is oversized for github and can be downloaded from https://pan.baidu.com/s/1AUOA0Hlbzc4cwInS_5uRSA?pwd=x1gv (提取码：x1gv)

 ## Running environment
 python 2.7